UCMJ Article 134

 Charges for promoting a duel require that:

-• the accused did so in a certain manner.
+• the accused did so in a particular manner.

 Conniving at fighting a duel is applicable if: